Azure/sg-aks-workshop/validate-scenarios/README.md

 ![Anchore Pass or Fail](/validate-scenarios/img/anchore_scan.png)

+## 13. Validate - Restrict Creation of Public IPs

+This is similar to #8 in that Azure Policy can be used to restrict the creation of Public IPs exception in certain Resource Groups.
+This was not implemented in the workshop so that Public IPs were possible to be able to test and see endpoints.

-## Validate - Implement & Deploy Image Processing Application
+## 14. Validate - Implement & Deploy Image Processing Application

 * Does the Application Run, Visit Public IP

 ![Running Application)](/validate-scenarios/img/app_running.png)

-## Validate - Easily rollout new versions of Application
+## 15. Validate - Easily rollout new versions of Application

 * Ensure the app successfully rolls out a new version of the application and does not cause any downtime.